-You could spend years exploring London and still find more to do.
-With 2 days in London, you will have just enough time to see only the main highlights.
-This 2 day itinerary is designed to help you see as many of the iconic London sights as possible.
+This itinerary is designed to help you see as many of the iconic London sights as possible.
 However, as such, it will be a jam-packed itinerary.
 Be prepared for a busy couple of days of sightseeing!

 Everything about this palace is as ostentatious as you’d expect, from its sheer grandeur to its carved intricacies.
 Even the road leading to it, The Mall, is coloured red to imitate a giant red carpet.

 During the summer months, it is possible to visit the inside of the palace and explore the lavish staterooms.

 You’d need to allow 2.5-3.5 hours for a tour of Buckingham Palace, so plan your itinerary accordingly.